TheKooperDon/finalcreativecoding/README.md

 I just think that is my goal since none of my prior projects never did anything oyu just looked at it.

 I would like the piece to look like an optical illsuion.

+I love learning that the if statements will just move on if the first one is true.
+Hence why it needs to be better if you started with a higher number.

+Learned && (ands) and || (ors) useful to get a range of numbers going in the if else statement